JMagician/Magician-Document/EN/chain/index.md

-# Magician-Web3
+# Magician-Blockchain

+## Magician-Scanning

-Magician-Web3 is a toolkit for scanning blockchains developed in Java, which can come in handy when we need some functionality in our programs, for example.
+Magician-Scanning is a toolkit for scanning blockchains developed in Java, which can come in handy when we need some functionality in our programs, for example.

 - When an address receives ETH, a method in the program is automatically triggered and this transaction is passed into the method.